SecPlugs/go-kit/docs/_summary.md

-A Secplugs powered, ready to use tooling written in Go.
+Secplugs powered, ready to use tooling written in Go.

 The plugin is open source so you can modify as you wish.